gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 ### Prerequisites for This Scenario

-* **Facility Group Setup**: Ensure that [facility groups are created](https://docs.hotwax.co/documents/system-admins/administration/facilities/manage-groups) for stores with fixed rental agreements.
+Ensure that [facility groups are created](https://docs.hotwax.co/documents/system-admins/administration/facilities/manage-groups) for stores with fixed rental agreements.
   * **Fixed Rent Stores**: Group stores with fixed or lower rent costs.
   * **All Stores**: Group all stores to use as a fallback for order fulfillment when necessary.